arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 Default: `false`

 @RESTBODYPARAM{storedValues,array,optional,post_api_index_inverted_storedvalues}
-The optional `storedValues` attribute can contain an array of paths to additional attributes to store in the index.
+The optional `storedValues` attribute can contain an array of objects with paths to additional attributes to store in the index.
 These additional attributes cannot be used for index lookups or for sorting, but they can be used for projections.
 This allows an index to fully cover more queries and avoid extra document lookups.

+You may use the following shorthand notations on index creation instead of an array of objects.
+The default compression and cache settings are used in this case:

+- An array of string, like `["attr1", "attr2"]`, to place each attribute into a separate column of the index (introduced in v3.10.3).

+- An array of arrays of strings, like `[["attr1", "attr2"]]`, to place the attributes into a single column of the index, or `[["attr1"], ["attr2"]]` to place each attribute into a separate column.

 @RESTSTRUCT{fields,post_api_index_inverted_storedvalues,array,required,string}
 A list of attribute paths.
 The `.` character denotes sub-attributes.